-Tour guide David Penny used to live in Soo, and this month he shares a gorgeous breezy route with special memories.
+Tour guide David Penney used to live in Soo, and shares a gorgeous breezy route with special memories.

 We pass the tiny scattering of houses on our right, known by the locals as Monique.
 This is a separate group of properties which didn’t get basic utilities and was never allowed to be developed.